Who Speaks for You in a

 "Emergency Medical Data."
 A magnet will not work on

-refrigerator.
+stainless steel so use an alternate attachment method.
 Consider including your Health Care Power

 of Attorney and the No-CPR or DNR (Do Not Resuscitate)